ShayMotion/CLI-Project-GuitarGallery/README.md

+Hello, my name is Shayan Mohsin and this is my CLI Data Gem Project, The Guitar Gallery

+Guitar Gallery is an application that allows users to learn about 10 guitars that have been selected to be featured in this Guitar Gallery

+The application can be started the app calling ./bin/guitargallery in the command line while in the cli9 directory.

+For further instructions and to view the MIT license, please see below:

 # Cli9

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli9`.
 To experiment with that code, run `bin/console` for an interactive prompt.